pupenasan/hmi/citect/parameters.md

 | Cluster2     | Server3       | 500              |
 | Cluster2     | Server4       | 500              |

 **Note:** Hierarchical  parameters may be set in the parameters database.
 In this case normal  rules of precedence will apply.
-For more information see [Parameter Precedence](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/Content/Parameter_Precedence.html).
+For more information see [Parameter Precedence]---/Subsystems/ParametersCitectHTML/Content/Parameter_Precedence.html).

 ## Computer Setup Editor